AlbrechtL/welle.io/pages/rtl_sdr.md

 ## Windows set up
-To install the rtl-sdr on you Windows 10 system please follow the steps:
+To install the rtl-sdr on your Windows 10 system please follow the steps:
-* Navigate to you welle.io install folder e.g. C:\Program Files (x86)\welle.io
+* Navigate to your welle.io install folder e.g. C:\Program Files (x86)\welle.io
 * Run "zadig_2.2.exe"
 * Choose "Options" and click to "List All Devices"
 ![Zadig_List_All.png](/images/Zadig_List_All.png)